Testing New Physics in Oscillations at a Neutrino Factory: Neutrino Non-Standard Interactions

 In Fig.~\ref{fig:theta23 NSI em 1D} we show the sensitivity to $\theta_{23}$ for different benchmark values of $\delta^{\rm true}_{CP}$ and $\theta^{\rm true}_{23}$ as discussed above.
 Here we take the $\epsilon_{e\mu}$ parameter for illustration since the neutrino factory has a significant improvement in this case, while the results for other NSI parameters are shown in the appendix.
-In the figure, $\epsilon_{e\mu}$ is marginalized over its modulus together with its phase while the true value is taken to be zero.
-For benchmark values of $\theta_{23}^{\rm true}=42^\circ$ and $49^\circ$, the $\theta_{23}$ sensitivity of DUNE can be significantly reduced if one also considers NSI.
-As a result, the $\theta_{23}$ octant cannot be determined with over $\sim 3\sigma$ C.L.~at the benchmarks considered.
-With the addition of a neutrino factory, however, the sensitivity to $\theta_{23}$ octant even when minimizing over $\epsilon_{e\mu}$ with a phase can reach over $5\sigma$.
+For this the figure, we assume $\epsilon_{e\mu}=0$.
+We find that the sensitivity to $\theta_{23}$, for the benchmark values of $\theta_{23}^{\rm true}=42^\circ$ and $49^\circ$, at DUNE can be significantly reduced if one also considers NSI.
+As a result, the octant of $\theta_{23}$ cannot be determined with over $\sim 3\sigma$ C.L.~at the benchmarks considered.
+With the addition of a neutrino factory, however, the sensitivity to the octant of $\theta_{23}$ can reach over $5\sigma$.
 We also find that the true value of $\delta_{CP}^\text{true}$ has only a small impact on the sensitivity.

-\section{CPT violation}
+\section{CPT Violation}